thomasaarholt/prism-em.github.io/installation.md

 * `Prismatic_ENABLE_PYTHON_GPU` - Build the `cuPrismatic` shared library, which is used by the GPU version
 * `Prismatic_ENABLE_DOUBLE_PRECISION` - Use type `double` for float precision.
 This requires locating the double precision `FFTW` libraries.

-<a name ="cli-options"></a>
-## Using `Prismatic` from the command line

-`Prismatic` contains a command line tool, `prismatic`, that can be used to run simulations from within a terminal, bash script, etc. Building it requires the `CMake` variable `PRISM_ENABLE_CLI=1` at compilation time, which is the default behavior.

-The following options are available with `prismatic` (you can also print available options with `prismatic --help`), each documented as **_long form_** **_(short form)_** *parameters* : description

-* --input-file (-i) filename : the filename containing the atomic coordinates, which should be a plain text file with comma-separated values in the format x, y, z, Z
-* --output-file(-o) filename : output filename
-* --interp-factor (-f) number : PRISM interpolation factor, used for both X and Y
-* --interp-factor-x (-fx) number : PRISM interpolation factor in X
-* --interp-factor-y (-fy) number : PRISM interpolation factor in Y
-* --num-threads (-j) value : number of CPU threads to use
-* --num-streams (-S) value : number of CUDA streams to create per GPU
-* --num-gpus (-g) value : number of GPUs to use.
-A runtime check is performed to check how many are actually available, and the minimum of these two numbers is used.
-* --batch-size (-b) value : number of probes/beams to propagate simultaneously for both CPU and GPU workers.
-* --batch-size-cpu (-bc) value : number of probes/beams to propagate simultaneously for CPU workers.
-* --batch-size-gpu (-bg) value : number of probes/beams to propagate simultaneously for GPU workers.
-* --slice-thickness (-s) thickness : thickness of each slice of projected potential (in Angstroms)
-* --help(-h) : print information about the available options
-* --pixel-size (-p) pixel_size : size of simulation pixel size
-* --detector-angle-step (-d) step_size : angular step size for detector integration bins (in mrad)
-* --cell-dimension (-c) x y z : size of sample in x, y, z directions (in Angstroms)
-* --tile-uc (-t) x y z : tile the unit cell x, y, z number of times in x, y, z directions, respectively
-* --algorithm (-a) p/m : the simulation algorithm to use, either (p)rism or (m)ultislice
-* --energy (-E) value : the energy of the electron beam (in keV)
-* --alpha-max (-A) angle : the maximum probe angle to consider (in mrad)
-* --potential-bound (-P) value : the maximum radius from the center of each atom to compute the potental (in Angstroms)
-* --also-do-cpu-work (-C) bool=true : boolean value used to determine whether or not to also create CPU workers in addition to GPU ones
-* --streaming-mode 0/1 : boolean value to force code to use (true) or not use (false) streaming versions of GPU codes.
-The default behavior is to estimate the needed memory from input parameters and choose automatically.
-* --probe-step (-r) step_size : step size of the probe for both X and Y directions (in Angstroms)
-* --probe-step-x (-rx) step_size : step size of the probe in X direction (in Angstroms)
-* --probe-step-y (-ry) step_size : step size of the probe in Y direction (in Angstroms)
-* --random-seed (-rs) step_size : random number seed
-* --probe-xtilt (-tx) value : probe X tilt
-* --probe-ytilt (-ty) value : probe X tilt
-* --probe-defocus (-df) value : probe defocus (in Angstroms)
-* --probe-semiangle (-sa) value : maximum probe semiangle
-* --scan-window-x (-wx) min max : size of the window to scan the probe in X (in fractional coordinates between 0 and 1)
-* --scan-window-y (-wy) min max : size of the window to scan the probe in Y (in fractional coordinates between 0 and 1)
-* --num-FP (-F) value : number of frozen phonon configurations to calculate
-* --thermal-effects (-te) bool : whether or not to include Debye-Waller factors (thermal effects)
-* --occupancy (-oc) bool : whether or not to consider occupancy values for likelihood of atoms existing at each site
-* --save-2D-output (-2D) ang_min ang_max : save the 2D STEM image integrated between ang_min and ang_max (in mrads)
-* --save-3D-output (-3D) bool=true : Also save the 3D output at the detector for each probe (3D output mode)
-* --save-4D-output (-4D) bool=false : Also save the 4D output at the detector for each probe (4D output mode)